shadinaguib/bluetech_simulation/README.md

 - [classic gazebo 11](https://classic.gazebosim.org/tutorials?tut=install_ubuntu&cat=install)

 ## Cloning the package
 Inside the ```src``` folder, clone the repository.
-This is a ROS package and has to be built after cloning.
+This is a ROS2 package and has to be built after cloning.

 ```
 git clone <link_to_repo>